I’m often asked, “What are the best travel stories to write?” By far, my favorite travel stories are roundup pieces.

-A good friend of mine, editor of Northwest Travel & Lifestyle Magazine often calls upon me to write round up stories.
+A good friend of mine, the editor of Northwest Travel & Lifestyle Magazine often calls upon me to write round up stories.

-In the past few years my round-up stories for Northwest Travel have covered multi-sport events and relays in the Pacific Northwest, the finest rustic luxury lodges in the region, historic Northwest forts, and more recently, romantic fall getaways.
+In the past few years my round-up stories for Northwest Travel & Life have covered multi-sport events and relays in the Pacific Northwest, the finest rustic luxury lodges in the region, historic Northwest forts, and more recently, romantic fall getaways.

 Other sweet round-up assignments for print and online publications have led to sweet gigs like “The Best Luxury Spas and Villas in Bali” and “Arizona’s Finest Luxury Resorts”.
 If you like luxury travel and want to write about it, here's how to dream up luxury travel story ideas.

 Just because round up stories are not in-depth, doesn’t mean they don’t have a story angle.
 They generally have a theme of some kind.
 Often they start with titles like “The Best…”, or “The Top…”, or “The Most…”.